LBS Architecture

 Location Techniques

 The location of the UE is defined in terms of latitude and longitude coordinates.
 The accuracy depends on the particular technique used to locate the mobile.
-Several mobile (GSM) industry variants are currently deployed.
-The method for ‘requesting’ a user’s mobile location and the resultant network generated messages are standardised for GSM regardless of the location technique utilised.
+Several mobile industry variants are currently deployed – GSM, UMTS, LTE 5G & CDMA.
+The method for ‘requesting’ a user’s mobile location and the resultant network generated messages are standardised, regardless of the location technique utilised.

 • Cell ID